MicrosoftDocs/power-automate-docs/articles/process-advisor-processes.md

 Create a recording in one of three ways:

-- From the **Create** screen in process advisor
+- From the **Create** screen in process advisor.
-- Right after process creation
+- Right after process creation.
-- From the process details page
+- From the process details page.

 Here's a short video on recording a process: [Record a process](https://go.microsoft.com/fwlink/?linkid=2147725)